wcuberas/quizz-app/README.md

 #  📚  Books - Quiz - App 📚

-Development of a SPA (Single Page Aplication) using React js, Typescript and pure CSS.
+Development of a SPA (Single Page Aplication) using React js, Typescript and styled components.

 ---